 North River teens have done yard cleanup for the Friends of the Homeless shelters.
 We have provided drivers, collected supplies for residents of the shelter and completed large-scale projects for them.

-During these troubled financial times, the Food Pantry is helping more and more Pembroke families.
-North River collects specific food each month (2nd Sunday) for the Pembroke Food Pantry.
+North River collects items each month (2nd Sunday) for the Hanover Food Pantry.

-The Pembroke Food Pantry is always in need of the following items: all types of cleaning supplies; health and beauty aids such as bar soap, shampoo, toothbrushes, toothpaste and deodorant; paper products such as toilet tissue, paper towels, napkins and tissues.
-The Food Pantry is located in the Community Center Building and is open on Wednesdays from 8:30 – 11:30 a.m.
-Telephone number is 781-293-4107.
+On the first Sunday of the month we will announce some specific items that the pantry is in need of.
+They are also always grateful for donations of non-perishable food items (please no expired items), all types of cleaning supplies; health and beauty aids such as bar soap, shampoo, toothbrushes, toothpaste and deodorant; paper products such as toilet tissue, paper towels, napkins and tissues.

 Friendship Home enriches the lives of individuals with developmental disabilities and their families by providing quality respite and support services in a safe and caring environment.